Posted on 1 Comment

 Photo credit: By OpenStax College via Wikimedia Commons

-As shown in the above picture, the Plantar Fascia, also known as Plantar Aponeurosis, is a strong thick band of connective tissue that runs across the sole.
+As shown in the picture above, the Plantar fascia, also known as the plantar aponeurosis, is a strong, thick band of connective tissue that runs across the sole of the foot.

 ➤ Symptoms:

-4. Heel pain that is worse when climbing stairs or standing on your toes.
+• Aggravated pain when climbing stairs or standing on toes

-5. Swelling and tenderness in the heel or arch area.
+• Swelling or tenderness in the heel or arch

 Plantar Fasciitis Symptom: Sharp and stabbing heel pain